jjbailey/sentinal/README.md

 # sentinal: Software for Logfile and Inode Management

-System and application processes can create many files, large files, or many inodes, possibly causing disk partitions to run out of space.
-Sentinal is a systemd service for monitoring filesystems containing applications' directories and managing the directories to comply with the specifications in an INI configuration file.
+System and application processes can create many files, large files, or many inodes, possibly causing disk partitions to run out of space.  sentinal is a systemd service for monitoring filesystems containing applications' directories and managing the directories to comply with the specifications in an INI configuration file.

 Monitoring and management capabilities: